 Young drivers (16-24)

-As a result, car insurance companies view young drivers as the most risky to insure.
+As a result of riskier behavior behind the wheel, car insurance companies view young drivers as the most costly to insure.
 Drivers ages 16 to 24 tend to face the highest premiums compared to other age groups.

 However, young drivers who live with their parents can offset some of their high insurance costs by being added onto their parents’ policy rather than getting insurance on their own – provided their parents have a good driving history.
 In addition, teens and young adults in school may be able to qualify for good-student discounts to lower the cost of their insurance premiums.